 Set Options.
 This additional key should have a weight below your anchor account’s medium threshold.
 Since

-Allow Trust is a low-threshold operation, this extra key authorizes users to hold your anchor’s credit.
+Set Trust Line Flags is a low-threshold operation, this extra key authorizes users to hold your anchor’s credit.
 But, since

 Payment is a medium-threshold operation, this key does not allow anyone who compromises your anchor to issue credit.